Fede San Emeterio: Sevilla

 On 16 August 2016, both San Emeterio and his brother moved to another reserve team, signing a three-year contract with Sevilla Atlético in the second division.
 He netted three times from 39 games (all starts) in his second year, which ended in relegation after the last-place finish.

 Valladolid

 On 16 August 2018, San Emeterio joined Real Valladolid on a three-year deal, being immediately loaned to Granada CF in the second tier.
 He made his La Liga debut while at the service of the former club, starting the 1–1 away draw against Real Madrid on 24 August 2019.

 Cádiz

 On 6 January 2022, San Emeterio was loaned to top-flight side Cádiz CF until June, with a buyout clause.
 On 7 August, he agreed to a permanent four-year contract at the Nuevo Mirandilla.

 San Emeterio all but missed the 2023–24 season, due to recurrent knee injuries.
-On 6 August 2025, he terminated his contract with the club.
+On 6 August 2025, he left by mutual consent.